matthias-mayr/Cartesian-Impedance-Controller/res/paper.md

 1: Reaching a joint limit triggers a safety stop<br>
 2: Can be implemented by setting the Cartesian stiffness to zero

+- TODISCUSS: When I compile the paper with the Docker I can't see the ticks. ???
+Also, note 2 would also be applied for our package (regarding kinesthetic teaching).

 - TODO: Talk about RL use-case
 - TODO: Cite papers: @mayr22skireil and @mayr22priors @ahmad2022generalizing